Zgondea/Zgondea/README.md

   </tr>
 </table>

-## 🤖 Senior AI & Machine Learning Engineer
+## 🤖AI & Machine Learning Engineer
 *"Training neural networks to perceive the pain of 1000-7"*

 <br>